 York/National Gallery CDP Holder: Jordan Cook (2017-20)

-Jordan Cook is a current University of York/National Gallery Collaborative Doctoral Award holder (2017-20).
-Her AHRC-funded PhD project 'Settings and Subjects in Early Netherlandish Painting' is supervised by Dr Jeanne Nuechterlein (University of York) and Dr Susan Foister (National Gallery).
+Jordan Cook was a University of York/National Gallery Collaborative Doctoral Award holder from 2017 to 2020.
+Her AHRC-funded PhD project 'Settings and Subjects in Early Netherlandish Painting' was supervised by Dr Jeanne Nuechterlein (University of York) and Dr Susan Foister (National Gallery).

-Here, Jordan describes her involvement in the exhibition Making a Masterpiece: Bouts and Beyond, 1450-2020, currently showing at York Art Gallery from 11 October 2019 – 26 January 2020.
+Jordan wrote this article during her involvement in the exhibition Making a Masterpiece: Bouts and Beyond, 1450-2020, which was on show at York Art Gallery from 11 October 2019 – 26 January 2020.

 My thesis examines variances in setting in Early Netherlandish art (from abstract backgrounds to naturalistic, fully-articulated spaces) and asks why artists formulated varying contexts for figural subjects.
 I am particularly concerned with how different settings can instruct/alter the viewer’s experience of the same subjects, and how settings or backgrounds contribute to the overall interpretations of these images.
 I predominantly focus on the Workshop of Dieric Bouts, notable for his experimental techniques and compositions, the master painter can be considered especially innovative in his settings, with significant attention paid to their execution.